Calebh101/force-semicolon/README.md

 ## Settings

-- force-semicolon.lintType: setting that decides if VS Code should give an error, warning, or info dialogue
+- force-semicolon.missingSemicolonLintType: setting that decides if VS Code should give an error, warning, or info dialogue for missing semicolons
     - Options:
         - Error: red line and notification
         - Warning: yellow line and notification
         - Info: blue line
+        - Off: no line
+    - Default: Error

+- force-semicolon.unnecessarySemicolonLintType: setting that decides if VS Code should give an error, warning, or info dialogue for unnecessary semicolons (semicolons after function declarations, if statements, etc.)
+    - Options:
+        - Error: red line and notification
+        - Warning: yellow line and notification
+        - Info: blue line
+        - Off: no line
+    - Default: Error

+- force-semicolon.extraSemicolonLintType: setting that decides if VS Code should give an error, warning, or info dialogue for extra semicolons after statements
+    - Options:
+        - Error: red line and notification
+        - Warning: yellow line and notification
+        - Info: blue line
+        - Off: no line
     - Default: Error

 ## Commands